Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

     * With links to the Recipe, Shop and Video Pages
     * Links to the users Google Account, User Account sections and a link to the Checkout (cart icon)
 * Shopping cart
-    * When items have been selected they are shown here and can be deleted also [see below for more infomration](#Shopping-Cart)
+    * When items have been selected they are shown here and can be deleted also [see below for more information](#Shopping-Cart)
 * Search bar - with Search and reset buttons
 * Filter buttons
     * On the Recipe page these are used for selecting different types of meals and by country